John Epping: Personal life

 Epping's mother is an avid curler, and his grandfather founded the Ennismore Curling Club just outside Epping's hometown of Peterborough.
 He is a graduate of Trent University.
-Epping is employed as a curling consultant with "Epping Consulting".
-Epping is openly gay, having coming out to his parents in the Fall of 2011, before telling his then-team in 2012, and coming out publicly in 2017.
+Epping is employed as a sales director.
+Epping is openly gay, having come out to his parents in the Fall of 2011, before telling his then-team in 2012, and coming out publicly in 2017.
+In 2015, he threw the ceremonial first rock at the Canadian Gay Curling Championships, hosted in Toronto.
 He married Thomas Shipton in 2017.
+In 2020, Epping was featured in the Men of Curling calendar where he fundraised for the non-profit organization LGBT Youthline.
+He is currently employed as a sales director.